Cornelis Melief: Early life and education

-From 1970-1972, Melief served as a MD Lieutenant as part of compulsory Conscription in the Netherlands.
+From 1970 to 1972, Melief served as an MD Lieutenant as part of compulsory Army conscription in the Netherlands.

 Career

 In 1975, he joined the Netherlands Red Cross Blood Transfusion Service, as Head of Department of cell-mediated immunology.
-From 1975-1985 he became a scientific staff member of the CLB Amsterdam.
+From 1975 to 1985 he became a scientific staff member of the CLB Amsterdam.
 In 1976, Melief was made head of the new Department of Experimental Tumour Immunology which in 1982 was renamed the Department of Cellular Immunology.